The Basics of Organic Produce and GMOs

 Organic foods have to meet criteria defined by the USDA in order to label themselves as such.
 Meat, poultry, dairy products, and eggs must come from animals that have not been given growth hormones or antibiotics.
 Produce must be grown without conventional pesticides or synthetic fertilizers, and they cannot be irradiated or bioengineered.
 Organic foods wear a halo, considered more nutritious than their non-organic counterparts, and priced higher due to the higher cost of production for compliance with the USDA’s standards.

 The science is not cut and dry, however, some studies have shown organically grown produce to be higher in antioxidants and organic animal foods to contain more omega-3 fatty acids than conventional foods.
 And, then there are the infamous “dirty dozen” foods that the Environmental Working Group (EWP) define as the most contaminated with pesticide residue, therefore organic varieties are advisable.

 As nutritional science is ever-evolving, there is a blurred line between subjective and objective information.

-Let a Registered Dietitian help you!
+Let a Registered Dietitian or other health professional help you!
 As a general rule, foods don’t need to be non-GMO or organic to be nutritionally sound.